fgraux/LiveProd/README.md

 		o Both can feed screens inside a tv set

-This example includes 8 casapr cg channels/layers that can easily be set up :
+This example includes 8 Caspar CG channels/layers that can easily be set up :

 	• 2 vtr that can play and adapt any video whatever format, resolution, framerate…

 	• 2 bugs box to display any image format fullscreen or not

 	• 4 dve to play caspar cg templates

 1. Integrated interface:

 	• Fully open sourced

 	• Modular & scalable plugin

 	• Fully html5 designed

 	• Javascript + node js commands engineered

 	• Add pro players & dve to obs

 	• Each module can be displayed separately

 2. Pro players:

 	• 2 channels… or more…

 	• Add video to a player with drag & drop

 	• Clickable progressbar

 	• Realtime timecode elapsed and remaining displayed

 3. Playlist mode:

 	• Click on playlist button

 	• Create your playlist while drag & dropping videos

 	• Sort your items onto playlist

 	• Click on next or previous buttons

 4. Powerfull integrated graphic server:

 	• Allow to play casparcg template inside obs using 1 ndi channel (fill+key incl.)
 Or 2 sdi channels (decklink)

 	• Both flash & html5 animated templates

 	• Templates can be edited with adobe animate (ex flash) or with any html5 editor

 	• Lowerthirds, scrolls, titles…

 	• Any animation can be mixed with any data

 5. Simply setup

 	• Define ip address & port of obs

 	• Most functions, sources, can be setted with drag and drop

 	• Affect obs scenes to buttons with drag and drop

 	• Affect cg templates while drag & droping template item to dve setup box

 6. Physical & virtual panel fully synchonised

 	• Xkeys 80 touch industrial builded keyboard

 	• Both linked to obs & casparcg through sdk

 	• Fully customisable for differents needs